sitemindercodetest/email-service/ARCHITECTURE.md

 ## Cost effective
 As the systems both API and worker can be configured as auto scalable, the cost is directly linked to the amount of traffic that the system is going to handle.

+# Limitations of the architecture
+- Limit of the SQS message size is 256KB
+- FIFO queues default limit is 300 req/sec (Write, Read and Delete), need to raise limit request or consider other alternative approach like Queue pooling [architecture](/images/scaled-version.png)

+# Other options considered

+## Email Service API - SQS - Lambda
+- Email Service API to standard SQS and then configure lambda trigger from SQS which will act as worker
+    - Pros
+        - Highly scalable (Higher limit to SQS)
+        - Lambdas are triggered and automatically and process the messages from the queue.
+        - Cost effective
+    - Cons
+        - Standard queue can produce duplicate messages, which might be an issue (Can discuss with business as this is a rare case scenario)
+        - Log aggregation from lambdas

+## API Gateway - Lambda
+- API gateway as (email-service) to SQS and then lambda (worker)
+    - Pros
+        - Serverless
+        - Ease of scalability
+    - Cons
+        - Data loss
+        - Feedback to consumers form the API

+# Diagrams

+## Current architecture

 ![Current Architecure](/images/current-version.png)

+## System overview

 ![System overview](/images/c2.png)

+## Email service components

 ![Email Service](/images/email-service-api.png)

+## Email service worker components

 ![Email Service Worker](/images/email-service-worker.png)